 The folds in the neck look great, and you can almost see the fat rippling under the buck's neck.
 I keep waiting for him to turn and look at me.
 That's a sign you've got a great mount!

 Much like shoulder mounts, the downside is the amount of space they use up and the costs, which are going to be over $500 most everywhere you price them.
 We'd recommend saving this one for a very special deer.

 Full Body Mounts

-But I've also seen tons of incredibly creative new designs like the one above of a big muley buck leaping a fence.
+You'll also see tons of incredibly creative new designs like the one above of a whitetail and mountain lion.
 I've also seen designs of two bucks fighting, bucks rubbing a faux tree and more.